gklyne/annalist/notes/entity_edit_view_data_mapping.md

   - Already done.
 * `FieldValueMap` - an indirect mapping between an entity field, a context field and a form field, controlled by field description data (cf. FieldDescription)  Implemented, but update to use FieldDescription values.
   - Already works with FieldDescription values.
 * `FieldListValueMap` - try to replace existing ad-hoc logic (cf. EntityEditBase.get_form_entityvaluemap? various functions?) for dealing with field mapping.
-  Compared with GroupRepeatMap, the entity selection is explicit.
-  This could be suitable to replace GroupRepeatMap.
+  - Done.
 * `RepeatValuesMap` - this describes a group of repeated fields.

 The value map objects are constructed to take account of a particular view description, and all support the following methods:

-* `map_entity_to_context(context, entity_values, extras={})` - maps entity values, usually augmented by entity-independent "extras" values, adding the resulting values to the supplied `context` dictionary.
+* `map_entity_to_context(entity_values, extras={})` - maps entity values, usually augmented by entity-independent "extras" values, returning the resulting values as a dictionary that can be used to update the context under construction.
 The form of expected entity_values may be constrained by the particular value mapping class used.
-* `map_form_to_entity(values, form_data)` - maps form data to entity value fields, which are added to or replaced in the supplied `values` dictionary.
+* `map_form_to_entity(form_data)` - maps form data to entity value fields, which are returned as a dictionary that can be used to update an entity values dictionary under construction.
-* `map_form_to_context(context, form_data, extras={})`
+* `map_form_to_context(form_data, extras={})`